vraravam/natsumi-browser/README.md

 - `natsumi.pdfjs.compact` (boolean): Enables compact mode for Natsumi PDF Viewer.
 - `natsumi.pdfjs.compact-dynamic` (boolean): Disables compact mode when the PDF Viewer's sidebar is expanded.
+- `natsumi.pdfjs.material` (string): Sets the material used in the PDF viewer elements.
+Glass is used when this is unset.
+  - `haze`: Haze
+  - `tinted-haze`: Tinted Haze

 ### 🏠 Firefox Home
 - `natsumi.home.disabled` (boolean): Disables Natsumi FF home and reverts the FF home page back.